N-Khalid/Group_4/README.md

 Based on differing budgets, what would be considered an affordable home?
   - Affordable being over or under $51,949 (average salary in Iowa)

+Depending on your budget, what are your options as a couple versus a small family?
+  - a couple may want a 1 bed 1 bath versus 2 bed 2 bath